qua-platform/qua-libs/examples/mixer-calibration/readme.md

 * "SENS:CME:IBW ???" - Sets the integration bandwidth for the measurement to ???
 * "SENS:CME:AVER:ENAB 0" - Disables averaging for the measurement

+The code does not touch the Y scale of the SA, or the trigger settings.
+If needed, these have to be defined manually.
 ### Detailed explanation of the code
-The code does not touch the Y scale of the SA, or the trigger settings.
-These have to be defined manually if needed.
+There are two versions of the script, the first version uses a `channel power` measurement and is considered faster & more reliable.
+It integrates over a bandwidth which reduces noise for the same measurement time.
+In this code, it integrates over ten data points.
+However, this command is implemented differently in different SA brands and would therefore require more adaptions between brands.

+The second method uses a marker to check the power at a specific frequency.
+It only looks at one data point and is therefore a bit less efficient.
+Nevertheless, it produces similar results and is more easy to adapt between brands.

 All the parameters that may be modified are at the beginning of the file:
 * In most cases, only the connection to the SA needs to be modified.
-* The integration bandwidth, defined by the `measIBW`, can also be changed.
+* The integration bandwidth, defined by the `measIBW` (`measBW` for the second method), can also be changed.
   There is always a tradeoff between speed and results, and it also depends on the model of the SA used.
 * `bDoSweeps` can be changed to `False` to disable the full sweeps before and after the optimizations.
+  The command to query the full spectrum `TRACE:DATA?` might also not work in different brands.

 The code starts with the definition of the QUA program, and three functions:
 * get_amp() - Gets the amplitude of the current measurement.